-While bumps, bruises, and scratches are a normal part of any child’s life, it is an entirely different matter when your child sustains injuries because of the negligence or careless or reckless misconduct of an adult.
+While bumps, bruises, and scratches are a normal part of any child’s life, it is an entirely different matter when your child sustains injuries because of the negligent, careless, or reckless misconduct of an adult.

 If this has recently happened to your child, you may be feeling angry and overwhelmed, unsure of where to go to find justice for your child.

-While nothing can turn back the clock and take away your child’s physical and emotional pain, you may be entitled to compensation to recover damages related to your case.
-For a free, no-risk review of your case, contact Friedman & Simon, L.L.P. at (516) 932-0400.
+While nothing can turn back the clock and take away your child’s physical and emotional pain, you could be entitled to recover damages related to your case.
+For a free, no-risk review of your case, contact Friedman & Simon, L.L.P.

 Common Causes of Child Injuries